mramirez92/reading-notes/301/class01.md

 # Introduction to React and Components

+## Why is this important:

+Building web app in the most efficient way is important and we can do that with Components.

 ## Component-based Architecture

 Components encapsulate functionality and behaviors of an element making them *reusable* and self-deployable.